CatherineOlej/co-netlify-portfolio.github.io/_posts/2019-09-14-just-wanted-to-share-some-work-im-very-proud-of.md

 date: '2019-09-14 13:07:33'
 intro_paragraph: >-
-  The general purpose of these illustrations was to achieves a sufficient mastery of skills required to develop artwork in professional tools and apply the skills to develop artwork that serves purposes such as better UX design, branding and marketing in websites, and developing images and models that can be used in gamification and augmented reality
+  The general purpose of these illustrations was to achieves a sufficient mastery of skills required to develop artwork in professional tools, and apply the skills to develop artwork that serves purposes such as better UX design, branding and marketing in websites.
 ---
 ![](/assets/img/uploads/4b.png "Part B in VR")